 Welcome to Mrs. Reaves' Biology class!

-Please check back often for updates, assignments, and more.
+Please check back daily for updates, assignments, and more.

 Biology is the scientific study of life and is an extraordinarily broad and diverse field.
 This is a highly rigorous class that requires a large volume of content and implementation of scientific argumentation.
 This course will cover biological vocabulary, theories, and concepts.
 Course work involves vocabulary building, note taking, practice worksheets, homework, quizzes, lab work, write ups, QSMAs, and Unit Tests.